-"His bull-in-a-china-shop mentality is Peter Forsberg-like," McGuire said, referencing the former Colorado Avalanche center.
+"His bull-in-a-china-shop mentality is Peter Forsberg-like," McGuire said, referencing the former Colorado Avalanche center and Hockey Hall of Fame member.
 "His ability to dominate below the hash marks, where there is a lot of traffic, is amazingly strong.
 He's fearless down there.
 His peripheral vision is as good as anyone who has ever been in the League, and that includes Wayne Gretzky.
 His faceoff prowess is like Ronnie Francis."

 "What Sid has is a little bit of an extra gear as far as his passing ability, his playmaking ability, the ability to make players around him on his team that much better," Gretzky told Sportsnet's Johnson during the 2016 Cup Final.
 "Guys like Bobby Orr did it, and Mario [Lemieux] did it, and obviously Crosby's doing it.
 He's just making his team better."

 "He passes the puck better than anybody," then-Montreal Canadiens defenseman Josh Gorges told Farber in 2010.
 "He makes plays: behind his back, drop passes.
 You sit in the stands, and you don't even see the possibilities.
 You wonder how he sees them."

 As Penguins teammate Chris Kunitz told Sean Gordon of The Globe and Mail in 2017, "He obviously thinks the game faster than most people."